jupyter-book/mystmd/docs/creating-word-documents.md

 1. Select any equation and open the equation toolbar
 2. Click `LaTeX`
-3. In the conver dropdown, select "All - Professional"
+3. In the convert dropdown, select "All - Professional"
 4. Click convert

 ```{figure} ./images/convert-word-equations.png